 The following video shows what the museum looks like today, both outside and inside.
 The video starts outdoors in Hastings Mill Park.
 Inside you’ll see a volunteer who can answer questions and tell you about the museum and Vancouver’s early days.
 You’ll also see all kinds of antiques and other items from the city’s history.

 The footage was taken in the spring of 2021, which explains why people in the video are wearing masks.
-The Old Hastings Mill Store and its occupants have lived through a number of pandemics over the years, including, now, the one involving COVID-19.
+The Old Hastings Mill Store and its occupants have lived through a number of pandemics over the years, including the most recent, COVID-19.

 Tips and Advice

-Below are some suggestions to help you make the most out of your visit.
+Below are some suggestions to help you make the most of your visit.

 TIP #1: A good time to visit can be when they have special events, at which time there is typically a speaker and “tea service.”